Visyntro/Langchain-AI-Driven-Customer-Support/README.md

+# For the code, please change the branch to 'master'

 # Langchain-AI-Driven-Customer-Support
 The Langchain project is designed to revolutionize customer support by utilizing Large Language Models (LLMs).
 The core objective is to develop a customer support application that delivers intelligent, context-aware responses, significantly improving the efficiency and effectiveness of customer interactions.